-I am a solid state chemist in the Department of Chemistry at the University of Kentucky (UK).
-My current focus is to combine the synthesis and design of new nanostructured materials, with their characterization using advanced transmission electron microscopy techniques ranging from atomic resolution imaging, to more exotic techniques such as plasmon mapping on the nanometer length scale.
+I am a solid state chemist in the Department of Chemistry at the University of Kentucky.
+My current focus is to combine the synthesis and design of new nanostructured materials, with their characterization using advanced transmission electron microscopy techniques -- in particular using in situ methods to observe structural transformations directly.